 All admissions materials, including program disclosures and enrollment agreements are presented in English only, since all programs are taught in English.
 Each admissions representative conducts interviews with prospective enrollees in English only as the method to determine that the prospective enrollee understands and can function in English.
 We do not make any accommodations to present materials or instruct courses in any other language.
+Intensive English courses are offered at a cost separate from, and in addition to, the diploma and degree programs offered.
 No English as a second language courses are offered by the campus.